 15 M.R.S.A. §393(1)(E).
 Possession of firearms prohibited to certain persons.
 “A person may not own, possess or have under that person's control a firearm … if that person … [h]as been:

 15 M.R.S.A. §393(4-A).
 Application for relief.
-"Except as otherwise provided, a person [who has been admitted to a hospital involuntarily under a blue paper], but who has not been committed to a psychiatric hospital pursuant to an order of the District Court pursuant to Title 34-B, section 3864, may, after the expiration of 5 years from the date of final discharge from [the admission], apply to the commissioner for relief from the disability [i.e., from the prohibition against possessing firearms]. … [Following a hearing on the issue,] if the commissioner finds by clear and convincing evidence that the circumstances that led to the involuntary [admission] have changed, that the applicant is not likely to act in a manner dangerous to public safety and that granting the application for relief will not be contrary to the public interest, the commissioner may grant relief."
-[Maine's process under this statute was disapproved by the U. S. Department of Justice, Bureau of Alcohol, Tobacco, Firearms and Explosives, in letter of December 28, 2009, stating that Maine's relief process will not end the federal prohibition from firearms possession.]
+“Except as otherwise provided, a person [who has been involuntarily committed] may, after the expiration of 5 years from the date of final discharge from commitment, apply to the commissioner for relief from the disability [i.e., from the prohibition against possessing firearms]. … [Following a hearing on the issue,] if the commissioner finds by clear and convincing evidence that the circumstances that led to the involuntary commitment have changed, that the applicant is not likely to act in a manner dangerous to public safety and that granting the application for relief will not be contrary to the public interest, the commissioner may grant relief.”
+[Maine’s process under this statute was disapproved by the U. S. Department of Justice, Bureau of Alcohol, Tobacco, Firearms and Explosives, in letter of December 28, 2009, stating that Maine’s relief process will not end the federal prohibition from firearms possession.]

 U.S. v.
 Rehlander, No. 10-1812, slip op. at 10 (1st Cir.
 Jan.
 13, 2012) “[W]e now conclude that section 922 [the Brady Bill prohibition] should not be read to encompass a temporary hospitalization attended only by the ex parte procedures of section 3863 [blue paper admission]” (reversing U.S. v.
 Chamberlain, 159 F. 3d 656 (1st Cir.
 1998) and U.S. v.
 Holt, 464 F. 3d 101 (1st Cir.
 2006), which had held that a blue paper hospitalization in Maine triggered a federal prohibition against gun possession).